karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ## Exercise 2

-In this exercise, you will create a comprehensive pipeline for your NodeJS application that includes version incrementing, running tests, building and pushing the Docker image, and committing changes to a Git repository.

 - [ ] Task 1: Set up the Jenkins pipeline
   - Open the Jenkins web interface.
   - Click on "New Item" in the left sidebar.